-Best of 2016: News with all the views
+The top 10 TechCrunch news videos of 2016

 10. Tesla Solar Roof

 Elon Musk announced a new Tesla solar roof product that will give your normal-looking roof solar energy gathering powers.
 Rather than stashing big panels up there, Tesla will offer high-efficiency glass tiles that closely resemble regular roofing material.
-Not much detail on how well it works just yet, but It does indeed look great.
+Not much detail on how well it works just yet, but it does indeed look great.

 0